'May Night' Sage Plants

 Growing 'May Night' Sage

 Salvias need close to full sun, and will grow near the coast in exposed locations.
-They're fully hardy, although their flowering season will be shortened somewhat in cold and windy places.
+They're fully hardy, though their flowering season will be shortened somewhat in cold, windy places.
 They're happy on chalk, and like a light, well-drained but moist soil enriched with humus that doesn't remain wet in winter, so heavy clay isn't good.
 They're perfect for a Mediterranean or gravel garden, and are great in large containers.
-Established plants are drought resistant, but still want fairly consistent moisture in dry summer periods to flower really well.
+Established plants are drought-resistant, but still want fairly consistent moisture in dry summer periods to flower really well.

 Deadhead promptly to get the most from the flowering season.
 Leave the withered foliage on the plants overwinter for protection, and trim them after the last spring frost, right down to new growth.